 Our traveler of the month is Mr. Michael Angelo Maleriado, also known as Angelo the Explorer.
-He is a teacher, an innovator who was featured in Rappler last June 2018 and also one of my favorite travel bloggers!
+He is a teacher, an innovator who was featured in Rappler last June 2018 when he came up with an idea of using QR to track his students’ attendance and also one of my favorite travel bloggers.

-1. How do you spend your days off?
+1. How do you spend your day offs?

 Aside from being a travel blogger, I am a Public School Teacher in one of the biggest school in Imus, City.
 I teach TLE subject to Junior HS (Grade 9) since 2016.